pH7Software/pH7-Social-Dating-CMS/docs/UPGRADING.md

 panel remains accessible for recovery.
 Country and city suggestions remain unavailable until the database is restored.
 Search location fields also keep apostrophes and ampersands intact and allow owners and members to clear a filter.

+Module Manager opens again, so modules can be installed and uninstalled, and `/video/admin` now opens the YouTube API key settings.
+CSV member imports read each member from its own row.
+Search and admin list pages no longer fail when a request sends a list where a single value is expected.
+Custom code that asks `get()` or `post()` for `Type::ARRAY` now receives an empty array for an absent field, and an array sent for a scalar type becomes that type's empty value.

+Back up and test a staging copy.
+Deploy the complete 19.3.0 package while preserving local configuration, uploads, custom modules/themes, language packs and credentials.
+Source deployments must run `composer install --no-dev --prefer-dist --optimize-autoloader`.
+Do not rerun the installer on an existing site; remove `_install` before reopening it.
+Clear application and browser/CDN caches, then test signup, login, password reset, two-factor and SMS sign-in if enabled, a CAPTCHA-protected form, Module Manager and a CSV import.
+Compare custom overrides of the lost-password and two-factor setup templates with the bundled versions.
+See the [19.3.0 release notes](RELEASE_NOTES_19.3.0.md).
+Earlier installations must also follow the applicable guidance below.

 ## 19.2.0 dependency-maintenance release